 When guest contributor, Debi Lander from ByLanderSea, isn’t roaming through the rolling green hills of beautiful Scotland, she’s busy basking in the warm Aruba sun.
-The Caribbean island was luckier than most during the recent devastating hurricane season and can be a good option while many of the Caribbean nations rebuild.
+Located south of the Hurricane Belt, the Caribbean island is luckier than most during hurricane season.

 Tour vehicles continue bumping along the rutty coastal road passing a magnificent golf course and onto the rugged shores.
 Tiny fishing shacks scatter near the seacoast.
 Not much to look, they add a feel of authenticity.

 Building rock cairns, miniature wishing rock piles, has transformed from a popular activity to a taboo, as part of efforts to preserve the ecology and landscape.

 Visit a lighthouse

 Tour groups usually stop amid the sand dunes by the California Lighthouse.
 Renovated in 2016 for its 100th birthday, the charming white lighthouse beckons climbers to its crown.
 A nearby, but touristic restaurant, La Trattoria el Faro Blanco (English: The White Lighthouse Restaurant), makes an ideal spot for a romantic dinner or sunset cocktail.

 Take in a sunrise or sunset at Chapel of Alto Vista

 The Chapel of Alto Vista, meaning, highest view, stands as one of Aruba’s most precious landmarks.
 The little stucco building became the island’s first Roman Catholic Church in 1750 and was reconstructed in 1953.